 Other Possible Issues

 The igniter in many gas stoves is connected to a thermostat in the control knob.
 If this thermostat malfunctions, the igniter won't receive any power.
 Suspect this component if the igniter passes the continuity test.
-Remove it with a screwdriver, perform a continuity test on it and replace it if it's defective.
+Remove the thermostat with a screwdriver, perform a continuity test on it and replace it if it's defective.

 If both the igniter and thermostat are working, the problem could be a mouse-eaten wire or a loose connection.
 You'll probably be able to see this, but if it isn't obvious, be sure to turn off the gas before you start searching for it.

 The safety valve in the gas control housing can sometimes malfunction.
 This doesn't happen very often, but if it does, gas won't flow to the burner.
 Do not attempt to repair this yourself; you need a qualified service pro to do it.

 Electric Oven Won't Turn On But Burners Work

 If your electric oven is not working, but the stove top is, the situation is similar to that of a gas stove.
 The unit is getting power, as evidenced by the working burners, so there must be something wrong with the oven heating element.

 The element may be burned out.
 You can check this by unplugging the stove (or shutting off the breaker), removing the element, and performing a continuity test.
 If it passes, look for loose wires or connections and perform a test on the thermostat control.
 Be sure to unplug the stove or turn off the breaker in the main panel before you do any work on it.